PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-catalog-price-rule.md

 Ex 2 : Same example but with 2 rules with the same minimum quantity.
 After a few tests, it seems that only the oldest rule will apply to the product.
 Other rules will have no effect on the product.
 Shouldn’t this be explained in the rules listing ?

 ## Multistore
+There is an option to configure different Catalog Rules for different separate Prestashop shops.
+It can be set by navigating to Catalog Cart Rules > Create new rule or Edit existing > Shop dropdown field.
+Selecting the appropriate shop and saving the settings will enable showing the Catalog Price rules for specific shop.

-All these settings and input fields can be separately managed by Multistore functionality in Prestashop.
+The settings and input fields can be separately managed by Multistore functionality in Prestashop.
 [Learn more.](https://github.com/PrestaShop/prestashop-specs/blob/master/content/1.7/back-office/shop-parameters/general/maintenance.md#multistore-behavior)